Minajab/AppliedAI_EmotionDetection/README.md

 ## Visualization

+In the realm of our Facial Emotion Recognition project, understanding and visualizing the dataset is of paramount importance.
+The visualization segment seeks to provide insights into the distribution, representation, and nature of our image dataset.
 This part is integral for understanding our dataset's structure:

 - **Class Distribution Visualization**: A graphical representation to visualize the number of images within each emotion category.